howonlee/mertonon/docs/v0_10_roadmap.md

 - [ ] Website update
 - [ ] Mailchimp alternative find and use
+- [ ] Quit mailchimp and disconnect the subscription
 - [ ] Update usage docs
 - [ ] Gantt usage thinking